Talend/ansible-talend-platform/ansible/roles/tdp/README.md

 ## Connection to AWS S3

-**Talend Data Preparation** requires connection to AWS S3 server.
-If you do not have an existing AWS S3 account, then embedded Minio server (**minio** role) can be used instead.
+**Talend Data Preparation** requires connection to Minio (or AWS S3) server to share semantic dictionary with **TSD**.
+If you do not have an existing Minio / AWS S3 account, then embedded Minio server (**minio** role) can be used instead.

-The following variables control the connection to AWS S3 and by default they are set to use embedded **minio** role:
+The following variables control the connection to Minio / AWS S3 and by default they are set to use embedded **minio** role:

 | Parameter      | Description        | Default value                                                    |
 |----------------|--------------------|------------------------------------------------------------------|